College of Agriculture, Health, and Natural Resources: History

 The Morrill Land-Grant Act, passed by Congress in 1862, provided each state with federal land grants.
 The profits from the sale of these lands were used to establish an agricultural college in each state.
-Brothers Charles and Augustus Storrs of Mansfield, Connecticut donated 170 acres of farmland, $6,000, and some barns to create the first agricultural school of Connecticut.
+In addition, brothers Charles and Augustus Storrs of Mansfield, Connecticut, donated 170 acres of farmland, $6,000, and several barns to create the agricultural school.
 The brothers were born into a family of farmers and Augustus eventually purchased the family-owned farm to develop into one of his own.
 The brothers’ passion for agriculture and husbandry led to the establishment of what became the University of Connecticut.

 In 1881, the Storrs Agricultural School was established solely for the purpose of teaching and researching agriculture and related topics.
 In 1893, the name was changed to Connecticut Agricultural College and became Connecticut's land-grant university after a battle with Yale University over which school would be granted the public funding for agricultural education.
 The college was renamed a few more times until permanently becoming the University of Connecticut in 1939.

-Women first attended classes at the College in 1891, and were allowed to enroll as students in 1893.
+Women first attended classes at the college in 1891, and were allowed to enroll as students in 1893.
 The first woman forestry major in the United States graduated from the University of Connecticut.

 In 1956, Frances Osborne Kellogg, an industrialist, dairy farmer and conservationist, made a bequest to the University of Connecticut that was later used to fund construction of the Kellogg Dairy Center on Horsebarn Hill Road in Storrs in 1991.
 The Kellogg Dairy Center is a free-stall facility accommodating over 100 milking animals (Holstein and Jersey cows).
 The building has a Voluntary Milking System (VMS; robotic milking system) and robotic feeders, so cows decide when they want to be milked.
-There is also a milking parlor with a classroom, laboratory, animal surgery facility, and an area for the public to observe the milking.
+There is also a laboratory, animal surgery facility, and an area for the public to observe the milking.